Nexmo/station/_api/number-insight.md

 ## Request

-Getting information about a number with Nexmo is easy.
+Getting information about a number with Nexmo's Number Verify API is easy.
 Simply [sign up for an account](https://dashboard.nexmo.com/sign-up) and replace the following variables in the example below:

 | Key | Description |
 | -------- | ----------- |